andnils/measure/README.md

 React, eslint, webpack, babel for the front end.
 Postgres database.
-Clojure using Stuart Sierra's Component-library, and the standard Ring/Compojure libraries for http.
+Clojure using the standard Ring/Compojure libraries for http.
 Ragtime handles the database migrations.
 Jetty is the web server.